 It is a legal requirement to have your dog microchipped, however many people still have not had this done.
 Unfortunately we have had a number of lost dogs without chips.
 This has led to delays and problems proving ownership.
-One local dog, without a microchip, was put to sleep before its owners were contacted.
 Brighton and Hove Council does not keep the bodies of cats/dogs who have been killed in road accidents for more than a day.
-They will scan for a chip so dogs without one may be disposed of before their owners reach this stage in their search
+They will scan for a chip so dogs without one may sadly be disposed of before their owners reach this stage in their search.

 - Get your dog chipped and use a collar/tag when out (both are legal requirements)